Best Used SUVs for Canadian Winters 2025

 Buick Envision

-For many Canadians, the Buick brand flies well below the radar.
+For many Canadians, the Buick brand flies below the radar.
 But there are several vehicles from this General Motors mid-premium brand that are great buys, especially on the used market.
 Take the Buick Envision, for example: J.D.
-Power names this mid-luxury SUV tops among compact SUVs for dependability in 2021, 2022, and 2023, covering all of the current generation.
+Power names this mid-luxury SUV near or at the top among compact SUVs for dependability in every year from 2021 to 2024, which covers models from both the first and second generations.
 (Note the second-generation Envision, which began with the 2021 model year, has not been tested by the IIHS.)
 There are plenty of lightly used Envisions on the CarGurus.ca Canadian used car listings priced at less than $30,000.
-This could represent a savings of $15,000 to $20,000 or more on a used vehicle versus buying a new car.
+This could represent a savings of $15,000 to $20,000 or more for a used vehicle versus buying a new car.

 2017 Mazda CX-5 Preview summaryImage